nanostudio-org/nano_photos_provider2/README.md

 Content is provided on demand when browsing albums in the gallery.
 Main features:
 - generates responsive thumbnails automatically
-- compatible with all layouts: grid, justified and cascading
+- compatible with all layouts: grid, justified, cascading and mosaic
 - extraction of dominant colors (single color and gradient/blurred image)
 - supports photo albums
 - easy to install and maintain - only flat files / no database